- View More Recent Activity

 Facts about Medical Debt

-- 42.9 million Americans have unpaid medical bills, which creates an adverse impact on debtor patients, physicians, and hospitals (Consumer Financial Protection Bureau)
+- More than $100 billion in unpaid medical debt every year has an adverse impact on debtor patients, physicians, and hospitals.

-- Six in 10 of both insured and uninsured people say they have difficulty in paying other bills as a result of medical debt.
-Over a third were unable to pay for food, heat or housing because of medical bills.
-(Kaiser Family Foundation & New York Times)
+- 6 in 10 of both insured and uninsured people say they have difficulty in paying other bills as a result of medical debt.
+Over a third were unable to pay for food, heat, or housing because of medical bills.

-- Nearly two-thirds of U.S. adults under age 65, or 116 million people, had medical bill problems or debt, went without needed care because of cost, were uninsured for a time or were underinsured — insured but had high out-of-pocket medical expenses or deductibles relative to income.
-(Kaiser Family Foundation & New York Times)
+- Nearly two-thirds of U.S. adults under age 65, or 116 million people, had medical bill problems or debt, went without needed care because of cost, were uninsured for a time, or were underinsured—insured but had high out-of-pocket medical expenses or deductibles relative to income.

 Whose unpayable medical bills does RIP forgive?